Scientific Computing & Applied Mathematics Curriculum

 Electives

-Any 5-credit AM graduate course (200 and above) not already listed as a core course may be counted as electives.
-Elective courses outside of AM must be approved by the SciCAM graduate director.
-Note that some upper-division electives are allowed, bearing in mind that no more than a total of 15 credits of upper-division courses may be used to satisfy the degree requirements.
+Any regular 5-credit AM graduate courses (between course numbers 201 and 279) not already listed as a core course can be counted as electives with approval from the graduate director.
+Elective courses outside of AM must be approved by the graduate director.
+Elective courses can be taken for the Satisfactory/Unsatisfactory grading option or the letter grade option.

 Other Requirements

+Candidates for a Plan I thesis must complete one graduate-level five-credit elective course (between course numbers 200 and 279) and take a minimum of 10 credits of independent study to write a thesis (i.e., at least two five-credit independent studies over two quarters or one 10-credit independent study over one quarter).
 The thesis requirements are as follows.
-Students must submit a thesis proposal to the potential faculty sponsor after completion of all core courses.
-If the proposal is accepted, the faculty member will become the sponsor and will supervise the research and writing of the thesis project.
-The project will involve the solution of a problem or problems from the selected area of application.
-The thesis must consist of at least 30 pages and no more than 60 pages of printed written work and accompanying pertinent figures, consisting of a coherent introduction and presentation of the current state of the field, a clear presentation of the questions raised, of the methodology used to solve them, and a discussion of the results obtained.
-The thesis will be read by a committee of three ladder-rank faculty members, consisting of the faculty adviser and two additional readers.
+Students should identify a thesis advisor and a research topic as soon as possible upon joining the M.S. (before completing all core courses), ideally during the first or second quarter, and begin working on their research.
+They must ultimately write a thesis, which must consist of at least 30 pages and no more than 60 pages of printed written work and accompanying pertinent figures, consisting of a coherent introduction and presentation of the current state of the field, a clear presentation of the questions raised, of the methodology used to solve them, and a discussion of the results obtained.
+The quality and novelty of the thesis must be appropriate for potential publication in an international journal.
+The thesis will be read by a committee of three ladder-rank faculty members, consisting of the faculty advisor and two additional readers.
 Additional readers will be chosen appropriately from within the Applied Mathematics Department or outside of it.
 At least two members of the reading committee must be from within the Applied Mathematics Department.
-The student will then be required to give a short (20-minute) public oral presentation of their thesis, which will be evaluated by the reading committee.
-The reading committee will assess the quality of both written work and oral presentation in making their recommendation for awarding the M.S. degree to the student.
+The student will then be required to give a public oral presentation of their thesis (between 30 minutes and 45 minutes), which will be evaluated by the reading committee.
+The reading committee will assess the quality of both written work and oral presentation in making their recommendation for awarding the SciCAM M.S. degree to the student.

 1. The ability to take a real-life science or engineering problem, and create a mathematical model of it, under supervision or with the help of discussions with colleagues.